rmnldwg/lyprox/README.rst

 There are two ways you can contribute to this project:

-1. If you are a clinical researcher in the field and would like to share your data with us, please get in touch with us via email: [roman.ludwig@usz.ch](mailto:roman.ludwig@usz.ch).
+1. If you are a clinical researcher in the field and would like to share your data with us, please get in touch with us via email: `roman.ludwig@usz.ch <mailto:roman.ludwig@usz.ch>`_.
 2. The other way is by contributing to this repository, e.g. if you are a software developer.
 I guess this is somewhat unlikely, due to the very specific scope of this Django app, but we still welcome any contribution.